aantthony/graph.tk/README.md

 * allow things like &int;x dx

 ### Big Ideas
 * 3D! the whole graph thing rotates in an animation to become a flat plane, and then the 3d function is plotted.
-It can be done!
-I made [this](http://url3.tk/3d/)
 * CAS - Not likely to happen, but it would be cool